ravgotrasahil/ravgotrasahil-github.io/teaching/r/pickup/pickup.md

     ## [1] 4263.337

-This quantifies the information content of the model: that is, how much our uncertainty in a truck's price is reduced by knowing its mileage.
+This quantifies the information content of the model: that is, how much our uncertainty in a truck's price is reduced by knowing its mileage, and how much remains in the residuals.